blockwork-eda/blockwork/docs/syntax/transforms.md

 ### Path and IPath

-When `Path` is used, the value specified will taken as a path on the host machine.
+When `Path` is used, the value specified will be taken as a path on the host machine.
 When the execute method is called, the path is mapped into the container (the directory becomes available in the container under a different name), and the mapped container path is exposed in the `iface`